will-lol/document-vault/English/Home Fire & Antigone/Comparitive essay.md

 Karamat's obsession and attitude toward sex. "it wasn’t about sex" p.238 "Did she give you your first really good blow job, Eamonn" p.218

-"With respect, sir, he is your son."
+=="With respect, sir, he is your son."
 "With respect, James, he’s a British national who made a choice and has to face the consequences.
-As any other British national would." p.241
+As any other British national would." p.241==

 "When had this phrase become so popular, “my truth”?
 Hateful expression, something so egocentric in it.
 And something so cynical, also, about all those absolute truths in the world."

 "personal animus" "He knew it to be a lie" p.245

-"James, until this thing is over I don’t have a son and I don’t have a wife.
+=="James, until this thing is over I don’t have a son and I don’t have a wife.
 I have a great office of state.
-Are we clear?" p.246
+Are we clear?" p.246==

 "the tie of a man assured of his own power." p.246